stellar/django-polaris/docs/deployment/index.rst

     Polaris checks if the trustline has been established.
 If it has, and the transaction's source account doesn't require multiple signatures, Polaris will submit the transaction to the Stellar Network.

-A transaction's source account requires multiple signatures before submission to the network.

-    In this case, ``Transaction.pending_signatures`` is set to ``True`` and the anchor is expected to collect signatures, save the transaction envelope to ``Transaction.envelope_xdr``, and set ``Transaction.pending_signatures`` back to ``False``.
-Polaris will then query for these transactions and submit them to the Stellar network.

 Testnet Resets